crossplane/crossplane/design/one-pager-merge-jets-proposal.md

-In the first case, regardless of whether we go with separate or mixed providers, we will likely suggest users to migrate to the vendor-maintained provider so that they can get commercial grade support for the bugs in the provider.
+In the first case, regardless of whether we go with separate or mixed providers, we will likely suggest users to migrate to the vendor-maintained provider so that they can contact the cloud provider directly for the bugs and potentially make use of their support contracts.
 One could argue that if users are on a single provider once that happens, it's probably easier to handle the migration.
 In addition, it's likely the main reason they'd step in would be community-maintained provider having a large user base, so it's not very likely that they will start a new provider and handle migration from a provider with such a large user base.

 In the second case, mixed provider wouldn't require any manual migration.
 The conversion webhooks that Kubernetes API provides will take care of the API